uwmadisoncals/cals-main-plugins/widgets-on-pages/readme.txt

 * Create a Turbo Sidebar, these are your special widget containers
 * Add widgets to the Turbo Sidebar in the same way as you do for normal sidebars
-* Add the Shortcode into your post or page where you'd like it to appear.
+* If using the visual editor use the Add Turbo Sidebar button to add the Shortcode into your post or page where you'd like it to appear.

 The sidebars can also be added to any theme, using template tags.
 This is an ace way to add widgets/sidebars to a theme's header and footer (or any other part of a theme).